-Kokkola Industrial Park (KIP) is Northern Europe’s largest concentration of inorganic chemical industry, where several companies leading in the chemical and metal industries operate.
-In the Park, there are 15 production companies (factories) and nearly 60 service companies, which support the core functions of production companies.
-Companies employ 2 250 people directly.
-Kokkola has grown into a strong chemical cluster and an accumulation of global businesses.
+Kokkola Industrial Park (KIP) is Northern Europe’s largest ecosystem of inorganic chemical industry, where several companies leading in the chemical and metal processing industries operate.
+In the Park, there are 19 industrial plants and over 60 service companies, which support the core functions of industrial companies.
+Companies employ 2 400 people directly.
+Kokkola has grown into a strong chemical ecosystem and an accumulation of global businesses.
 Competence is reflected both in the process know-how of the Industrial Park and in the focus on training and high-level research.

 Kokkola Industrial Park’s size is 700 hectares, thus nearly 1 000 football fields big industrial zone.
 The area can accommodate numerous operators, the service offering is high-quality and versatile.
 In KIP’s area, everything is ready: good roads, railways, business premises, land plots, pipe bridges, fiber connections, sewerage as well as a generous selection of other services and commodities needed by the industry from seawater to sulfuric acid and hydrogen.
 Moreover, a professional factory fire brigade and centralized security ensure the proper management of safety issues in the Kokkola Industrial Park.

-In the immediate proximity of the Park, Finnish biggest cargo port, Finnish biggest transit port and Finnish third biggest general port, the Port of Kokkola, is located.
+Next to the Park, Finland´s biggest cargo port, Finland´s biggest transit port and Finland´s third biggest general port, the Port of Kokkola, is located.
 In the Port, there is a covered All Weather Terminal (AWT), the only one in the Nordic countries.
-Dredging works to deepen the channel of Deep Port by one meter (up to 14 meters) started in August 2018.
+The 14 metres deep fairway to Kokkola is now in use.

 In Kokkola Industrial Park circular economy’s and industry’s symbiosis has been common for decades.
 Saying “one man’s trash is another man’s treasure” has been realized literally in the Park.
 Industrial companies in the Park implement the synergy between the company’s production process and the further processing of by-products arising therefrom.
 Thus, material and energy flows become more efficient and the amount of process waste can be significantly reduced.
 New ways of thinking are constantly being considered to promote and implement more efficient circular economy.
 Kokkola Industrial Park is considered to be the pioneer of the circular economy in Finland and throughout Europe.
 KIP is involved in, among others, a national eco-industrial park network project founded by Sitra.